f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     DELETE https://{{Chassis1_System_Controller_IP}}:8888/restconf/data/f5-system-partition:partitions/partition=development

-The last step in the reset procedure is to set the system controllers confd database back to default.
+The last step in the reset procedure is to set the system controllers ConfD database back to default.

 .. code-block:: bash